jacobbenowitz/time-tracker/README.md

 cd time-tracker
 ```

-- Create .env file in the root directory with your MySQL credentials
+- Create a **.env** file in the root directory with your MySQL credentials:
 ```
 HOST=localhost
 USERNAME=<username, likely root>